AriAlavi/mediapipe/README.md

 ## Key Results and Summary

 - Real-time translation of sign language is a computationally difficult task that may not be possible on most consumer-grade hardware.
-The exception to that is if the software is based on MediaPipe.
-However, as of time of writing this, MediaPipe has poor documentation and can only track hands (not arms and face).
+However, new libraries such as MediaPipe are starting to make mobile real-time sign language translation possible.

 - One of the largest obstacles to the creating of a neural network for the translation of sign language is the lack of publicly available sign language data.
 Possible solution could be to crowdsource data collection.